How to Spend a Day in Savannah: Itinerary for First-Time Visitors

 Chippewa Square

-Chippewa Square centers around a spectacular nine-foot statue of General James Oglethorpe.
-Around it, you’ll enjoy a shaded canopy of mature trees and a garden.
+The first thing we noticed at Chippewa Square was its centerpiece: a spectacular nine-foot statue of General James Oglethorpe.
+Around the statue, we enjoyed the shaded canopy of mature trees and a garden.

 Visit the Owens-Thomas House & Slave Quarters

-Savannah’s historic houses are among the best places to visit in Savannah.
-One of the most interesting is the Owens-Thomas House & Slave Quarters.
+Savannah’s historic houses are among our favorite places to visit in Savannah.
+One of the most interesting we’ve seen is the Owens-Thomas House & Slave Quarters.
 The museum is less than a 10-minute walk northeast of Chippewa Square.

 Built in 1819 in English Regency style, the Owens-Thomas House dates back over 200 years.
 Today, the home still remains one of the finest examples of the Regency architectural style in the United States.